iltommi/qdb-documentation/source/api/cpp.rst

         The handle must be initialized and connected (see :cpp:func`connect).

-        :param node: A pointer to a null terminated string in the format "qdb://host:port".
+        :param node: A pointer to a null-terminated string in the format "qdb://host:port".
         :param error: A reference to an error code that will be updated according to the success of the operation

         :returns: The status of the node as a JSON string.